Deciding on the best camera for Milky Way photography can be overwhelming.

-If you’re also looking for versatility and a lens suitable for general night/landscape photography, any of this two could be a good fit:
+If you’re also looking for versatility and a lens suitable for general night/landscape photography, either of these two would be a good fit:

 - Sigma 14-24mm f/2.8 DG HSM: Probably the best general wide-angle zoom to shoot the Milky Way.
 It’s robust, sharp, and built with impressive quality.
 Compatible with: Nikon, Sony and Canon full-frame cameras.

 - Tamron SP 15-30mm f/2.8 Di VC USD: Another good lens for night photography.
-It offers a top image quality across its entire focal length, which is the most common downside in ultra-wide-angle lenses.
+It offers top image quality across its entire focal length, avoiding the most common downside in ultra-wide-angle lenses.
 Compatible with: Nikon, Canon, and Sony full-frame DSLR cameras.

 Best APS-C lenses for Milky Way photography